 Want to know more?
 Check out 9 Ways a Temp Agency Help Job Seekers

 Don’t Be Discouraged by the Rejection

 Rejection in the engineering industry, especially when you’re just starting out, is extremely common.
-There will plenty of times when you don’t hear anything back.
+There will be plenty of times when you don’t hear anything back.
 As time goes on, people are prone to growing apathetic and stop applying to anything at all.
-That can be countered by setting short-term goals with how many job applications to fill out each week – and then make sure you meet them!
+That can be countered by setting short-term goals with how many job applications to fill out each week – and then making sure you meet them!
 Applying for an engineering job without experience means that your current job is to do everything you can to secure an entry-level engineering job, even without traditional experience.